 For more information regarding this unique certificate program, please contact Natasha Begin, Director of Service and Leadership at firstname.lastname@example.org.

 Throughout the academic year, the Office of Service and Leadership offers multiple retreats and conferences catered towards the different needs of the student leader.

 Leadership conferences and programs offered out of the Student Activities Center include:

-Student leaders of various organizations gather over the summer to participate in team building, leadership development, and collaboration initiatives.
+- Executive Leadership Summit: Student leaders of various organizations gather over the summer to participate in team building, leadership development, and collaboration initiatives.

-Brown Scholars Leadership Community
+Brown Scholars Learning Community

 The Brown Leadership Community (BLC) is a two-year program for first and second year students (residential and commuter) that develops and integrates leadership, civic engagement, and critical thinking skills of young men and women by addressing the benefits, responsibilities, and opportunities for leadership and service.
 Social justice is the bedrock upon which the Brown Leadership Community is grounded as exemplified by Bellarmine University’s mission to “develop the intellectual, moral, ethical, and professional competencies for successful living, work, leadership, and service to others.”